 On this page:

-Digital accessibility is about making your content work with the technologies people use, whether that is a mobile phone or a dedicated assistive device such as a screen reader.
+When you create digital content you want it to work with the technologies people use, whether that is a mobile phone or a dedicated assistive device, such as a screen reader.
 Just as including access ramps and curb cuts in the built environment can remove barriers to access, incorporating accessibility features, such as alternative text and keyboard control, can improve the digital “environment.”

 ADA Digital Toolkit